 - ► Chasing sunsets utilizing a very opportunistic moment to feel oneness and savor the day’s journey.

-Plan your time to fulfill your personal El Nido bucket list as much as possible for diving, island hopping, and beach seeking.
+Plan your time to fulfill your El Nido bucket list as much as possible for diving, island hopping, and beach seeking.

 But first, let’s break these adventures throughout El Nido down even further.